imaginary-cloud/CameraManager/README.md

 cameraManager.videoStabilisationMode = .auto || .cinematic
 ```

-You can enable location services for storing in Camera Roll. `(Default: false)`
+You can enable location services for storing GPS location when saving to Camera Roll. `(Default: false)`

 ```swift
 cameraManager.shouldUseLocationServices = true || false
 ```

+In case you use location it's mandatory to add `NSLocationWhenInUseUsageDescription` key to the `Info.plist` in your app.
+[More Info](https://developer.apple.com/documentation/uikit/protecting_the_user_s_privacy)

+For getting the gps location when calling `capturePictureWithCompletion` you should use the `CaptureResult` as `data` (see [Example App](https://github.com/imaginary-cloud/CameraManager/blob/master/Example%20App/ViewController.swift)).

 You can specify if you want to save the files to phone library. `(Default: true)`